VSE Corporation (VSEC)

 The latest quarterly earnings matters, sure, but we actually think longer-term fundamentals and valuation matter more.
 Investors should consider all these pieces before deciding whether or not to invest in VSE Corporation.

-When it comes to VSE Corporation’s business quality, there are some positives, but it ultimately falls short.
-First off, its revenue growth was solid over the last five years, and analysts believe it can continue growing at these levels.
-And while VSE Corporation’s cash burn raises the question of whether it can sustainably maintain growth, its rising cash profitability gives it more optionality.
+There are some positives when it comes to VSE Corporation’s fundamentals.
+First off, its revenue growth was impressive over the last five years and is expected to accelerate over the next 12 months.
+And while its cash burn raises the question of whether it can sustainably maintain growth, its expanding operating margin shows the business has become more efficient.
+On top of that, its rising cash profitability gives it more optionality.